About Us

 Financial aid

-As an intern at Cleveland Clinic, without also being enrolled in a degree-providing program, you are not considered a student and therefore are not eligible for federal loans, grants, etc. However, payments on student loans may be deferred while you are in the internship.
-Recent interns have been awarded scholarships through the Academy of Nutrition and Dietetics' Foundation, the Cleveland Clinic Kruse Memorial Scholarship and others, to help cover expenses.
+Without also being enrolled in a separate degree-providing program, interns are not eligible for federal loans, grants, etc. However, payments on student loans may be deferred during the internship.
+Recent interns have been awarded scholarships through the Academy of Nutrition and Dietetics' Foundation, the Cleveland Clinic Robert D. Kruse Memorial Scholarship and others, to help cover expenses.

-The Cleveland Clinic Dietetic Internship Program does not currently participate in Title IV Federal Financial Aid.
+The Dietetic Internship Program does not currently participate in Title IV Federal Financial Aid.

 - Prepare for and complete all required rotations, experiences and assignments to meet graduation criteria.